1. Meyler Cup. For First XIs of clubs playing in the Premier and Division 1 and up to 4 Lancashire based Westmorland League teams.

 A player who has played for one club in the Meyler, Loxham or Crabtree Cups any season shall not, following proper transfer, as laid down under Rule 15a, play during that season in any of these Competitions for any other club.

-A player who has played in more than 50% of possible league games for a higher level team, as the season progresses, shall not be eligible to play in the Loxham Cup.
-This rule shall not apply if the club's First XI is engaged in the Meyler Cup, the Lancashire, National Village or National Club Knock-out Competition the same day as the Loxham Cup match.
+This rule shall not apply if the club's First XI is engaged in the Meyler Cup, the Lancashire, National Village or National Club Knock-out Competition the same day as a Loxham or Crabtree Cup match.

 Any infringement of the rules on eligibility, or of the registration requirements under the entirety of Competition Rules 15 - 17 will be penalised at the discretion of the executive.

-13.The winning Club in all Divisions must post the result of its match and notable performances on the Competition website – www.palaceshield.co.uk – using the prescribed procedure, as soon as possible after the end of the match, but not later than 9.00 p.m. or be fined £5.00.
+13.The winning Club in all cup ties must post the result of its match and notable performances on their play cricket website – using the prescribed procedure, as soon as possible after the end of the match, but not later than 10.00 p.m. or be fined £5.00

 In the event of a replay being necessary, the home club must notify the Secretary and the Fixtures Secretary, and also the Umpires' Secretary in respect of Meyler Cup matches and semi-finals in the Loxham and Crabtree Cups, of the date of the replay.